NEW EBOOK! Accelerate Change Management with a Digital Adoption CoE

 ERP Implementation Process by Acumatica.com

-To address the above challenges, they implemented Oracle (ERP).
 Therap Services LLC provides documentation and communication software for the disability and healthcare industries.
 The company experienced many challenges due to its lack of real-time performance insights.
-This made it difficult for them to make informed decisions and identify improvement areas.
+This made it difficult for them to make informed decisions and identify areas for improvement.
 Furthermore, their limited cross-departmental communication resulted in inefficient operations due to the creation of data silos.

 To address the above challenges, they implemented Oracle (ERP).